espeak-ng/espeak-ng/docs/voices.md

 files.
 If no maintainer is specified, the voice does not currently have an active maintainer.

+### status

+	status <status level>

+Specifies how advanced the support for the language is:

+* `testing` -- Provides the basic level of support, with basic pronunciation rules.
+Requires feedback from a native speaker to help improve the voice.

+* `mature` -- The language is well supported.
+It has been improved by, or with support from, a native speaker.

 ## Voice Attributes

 ### pitch